Beyond Signal and Noise: Unraveling Scale Invariance in Neuroscience and Financial Networks with Topological Data Analysis: Background and methods

+In this section, we recall the necessary preliminaries on persistent homology, and fractals and power laws.
+First, we recall the definition of persistent homology and explain several methods of distinguishing signal from noise.
+Then we recall several methods to test for fractality.
+These results will be necessary in Sections \ref{sec:HCP} and \ref{sec:financialdata} in which we show that the data from the HCP and S\&P 500 are fractal on a population level.

-\section{Background on topological data analysis}
+\subsection{Background on topological data analysis}

-In this section, we briefly recall some notions from topological data analysis and explain how they are used in our experiments.
+We briefly recall some notions from topological data analysis and explain how they are used in our experiments.
 We assume that the reader is familiar with the basic definitions of simplicial complexes and persistent homology and only explain our conventions.
-For more details see for example \cite{carlsson2009topology}, \cite{Otteretal} and \cite{Zomorodian}.
+For more details see for example \cite{carlsson2009topology}, \cite{Otteretal},\cite{edelsbrunner2022computational}, and \cite{Zomorodian}.

-\subsection{Persistent homology}
+\subsubsection{Persistent homology}

 Persistent homology is a process that associates a sequence of homology groups to a point cloud, where a point cloud $X$ is a finite subset of points in a metric space (in our case, always $\mathbb{R}^n$ with the Euclidean metric).
 From a point cloud, we can construct a sequence of geometric objects called simplicial complexes, where a simplicial complex can be seen as a higher-dimensional version of a graph.
 The objects in this sequence are constructed using the Vietoris-Rips complex and are parameterized by a parameter $r > 0$.
 Roughly speaking, the Vietoris-Rips complex at $r$ is defined as the simplicial complex, which has a vertex set given by $X$ and has a $k$-simplex for every subset of $(k+1)$ points such that these $(k+1)$ points are at most distance $r$ from each other.
-(In this paper we have chosen to work with the Vietoris-Rips complex, one could also use the Cech complex to get equivalent results.)
+(In this paper we have chosen to work with the Vietoris-Rips complex, but one could also use the Cech complex to get equivalent results.)